ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ### C3 - Connection from Mini-PC to Polaris Wifi drops out
-* Check that the Benro Polaris App is connected and running.
-When the App closes the Benro Polaris will drop its WiFi hotspot.
-Unforuntately you need to keep the app running, within range of the Benro Polaris, to keep the Polaris WiFi up, so that ABP can connect.
+* We originally required the BP App to remain running in the background.
+This is no longer the case.
+You can close the BP App once you have the Polaris WiFi established and the Driver connected.
+With the BP app closed you can save on Battery usage.
+The Driver will keep the Polaris Wifi up and continue to allow operation.
 * Check for RF interference. eg. Turn off your microwave in the kitchen.
 * Check for RF signal strength.
 Move your remote desktop machine closer to the mini-pc.
 * Check resouce usage on mini-PC.
 Ensure it has plenty of free ram and CPU.